rahulgopinath/rahulgopinath.github.io/index.md

 [(ASE 2026)](/publications/2026/06/20/ase-maximal/).

 Repair of this kind is the fault tolerance half of reliability.
-It does not make the corruption less likely.
 It makes the consequence of corruption recoverable, which is the property that matters when the data is irreplaceable.